martino27/tictactoe/README.md

-This is a simple tia-tac-toe.
+#tictactoe

+A simple tic-tac-toe server and interface.